-According to WineGB, visitor numbers to British vineyards were up 17% last year, and a survey by VisitBritain found that 42% of inbound tourists said they would enjoy a visit to a UK winery.
+According to WineGB, visitor numbers to British vineyards were up 17% in 2022, and a survey by VisitBritain found that 42% of inbound tourists said they would enjoy a visit to a UK winery.
 And while most vineyards offer a café or cheese board in some capacity, only a handful have invested in full-scale, five-star restaurants that are as much of a pull as the vineyards themselves.

 Most are based in the south of England (due to obvious climatic reasons), but there are a couple of good ones further afield – like the bistro at Llanrech Vineyard in Wales.
-So, if you’re looking to be vined and dined right here in the UK, here are five of the country’s best winery restaurants.
+So, if you’re looking to be vined and dined right here in the UK, here are six of the country’s best winery restaurants.

 Tillingham, Rye